 rt_merge_maxiosize = 1M

-searchd stalls while rotating indexes with huge amounts of data to precache.
+searchd stalls while rotating tables with huge amounts of data to precache.
 Optional, default is 1 (enable seamless rotation).
 On Windows systems seamless rotation is disabled by default.

-.spm files are fully precached (they contain attribute data, blob attribute data, keyword index and killed row map, respectively.)
-Without seamless rotate, rotating an index tries to use as little RAM as possible and works as follows:
+.spm files are fully precached (they contain attribute data, blob attribute data, keyword table and killed row map, respectively.)
+Without seamless rotate, rotating a table tries to use as little RAM as possible and works as follows:

 - new queries are temporarily rejected (with "retry" error code);